Weathering and mass movement in river valleys

 Mass movement is also more likely to occur when weathering processes are active in a river valley.

-A mass movement can contribute additional material to a river’s load, increasing erosion along the course of the river and deposition in the lower stages.
+A mass movement can contribute additional material to a river’s load, increasing erosion along the river’s course and deposition in the lower stages.

 Related Topics